 - Employees – Please follow the Workplace Violence Policy.
 This policy directs you to discuss the incident with your supervisor who will then contact the Chief of the NYSUP, and Human Resources for investigation, follow-up, and support as needed.
 For additional information, you may also refer to the Discrimination Policy.

 - Contact NYSUP immediately for medical evaluation and assistance by dialing 315-684-6410.
 For employees, this also falls under the Workplace Violence policy.
 An NYSUP Officer will direct you regarding how to proceed.

 - If you and/or witnesses want to remain anonymous, you may still report a bias act by using Silent Witness on the NYSUP Department website.
 Confidential reporting can limit investigations, but it will provide a record that may assist officers in resolving other cases.
 Anonymous reports will also assist the campus in keeping a record of bias acts that occur in our community.

 The Bias Acts Response Team (BART) will meet on a biweekly basis throughout the academic year and on an as-needed basis during breaks.

-- When UPD receives a report of an act that may be a hate crime or a bias related act, an officer will contact the Dean of Students and the Chief Diversity Officer or their designees.
+- When UPD receives a report of an act that may be a hate crime or a bias-related act, an officer will contact the Office of Student Rights and Responsibilities and the Chief Diversity Officer or their designees.
 If there is an identified target who is a College employee, the report will also be referred to the Affirmative Action Officer.